 This bill amends existing provisions regarding the compulsory age for school attendance in South Dakota.
-It stipulates that parents or guardians must ensure that children between the ages of five and six attend school or receive alternative instruction until they reach eighteen, graduate, or are excused from attendance.
+It stipulates that parents or guardians must ensure that children between the ages of five and six attend school or receive alternative instruction until they turn eighteen, graduate, or are excused from attendance.
 A significant change is the introduction of a new section allowing children to withdraw from school at the age of seventeen with written consent from a parent or guardian.
-Additionally, it allows children aged sixteen and older to enroll in high school equivalency test preparation programs or take the equivalency test under certain conditions, such as parental consent or verification of credit deficiencies.
+Additionally, the bill allows children aged sixteen and older to enroll in high school equivalency test preparation programs or take the equivalency test under certain conditions, such as parental consent or verification of credit deficiencies.

-Statutes affected: Introduced, 01/14/2025: 13-27-1, 13-27-15, 13-27-18, 13-27-19, 13-27-16
+Introduced, 01/14/2025: 13-27-1, 13-27-15, 13-27-18, 13-27-19, 13-27-16

 Senate Education Engrossed, 01/28/2025: 13-27-1, 13-27-15, 13-27-18, 13-27-19, 13-27-16